How do You LOL in Other Languages?

-Interestingly, the character 5 is pronounced “ha” in Thai – so informally, laughter is expressed as “55555” – the quickest route to expressing a laugh in text.
+Interestingly, character 5 is pronounced “ha” in Thai – so informally, laughter is expressed as “55555” – the quickest route to expressing a laugh in text.

 During the rise of English, even “hahaha” became too much to write – and the “lol” we know and love (or hate) was born.
-But the short form of laugh out loud doesn’t cross languages.
+But the short form of laughing out loud doesn’t cross languages.

 So how would you lol in other parts of the world?

 It means “dying of laughter” – and while it may have more in common with LMAO or ROFL, it’s the quintessentially French equivalent of typing lol.
 Maybe it’s a touch dramatic, but we’ve all been worried at some point by the number of laughs we’re producing.

 RS – Risos

 Risos, or “laughs”, is truncated to two letters in Portugal and South American countries where Portuguese is spoken.
 Sure, it’s not quite as emphatic as the French or English expressions, but that’s just how things go – and if it’s funny, you’ll be sharing the RS anyway.

 ASG – Asgarv